Secuikey+ Manual, Programming and Replacement Information

 The exact ELVAT6B fob is no longer manufactured.
 In addition to the sources below, legacy new stock or used remotes may be available via eBay or Craigslist.

-Eddie emailed me to share he found a replacement from his local Toyota dealer in Plano, Tx.
+Eddie emailed me in June 2013 to share he found a replacement from his local Toyota dealer in Plano, Tx.
 Toyota part 000014-S0260, $33 with tax.
-According to that dealer, the remotes are still available from many dealers.
+Lorne emailed me in Jan 2018 to share he bought the last replacement the Plano dealer had in stock.
+The Plano dealer told Eddie in 2013 they are still readily available from many dealers.
+If you find a specific dealer with confirmed stock, let me know and I'll update this page with the details.
 This is the cheapest and most reliable option.

 Remote only replacement